Anthony Seibu Alec Abban: Early life and education

 Abban was born on 4 June 1928.
 He had his early education at the Ajumako Methodist School.
 He continued at Mfantsipim School where he passed his London Matriculation Examination in 1948.
 He went on to Wesley College, Kumasi where he obtained his Teacher's Certificate 'A'.

 Career and politics

 Prior to politics Abban taught in schools at Winneba and Odoben all in the Central Region of Ghana.
 In 1954 Abban was elected as a member of the Legislative Assembly for Ajumako-Asikuma.
 While in parliament he served as deputy minister for various ministries, some of which include the Ministry of Industry, and the Ministry of Agriculture.
 In 1965 he became a member of parliament for Ajumako when his constituency was split.
 He served in this capacity until 1966 when the Nkrumah government was overthrow.

-During the third republic Abban joined the People's National Party and was one of the party's top bureaucrats.
+During the Third Republic, Abban joined the People's National Party and was one of the party's top bureaucrats.

 Death

-Abban died on 2 October 1985.
+Abban died on 2 October 1985, aged 57.